cabforum/smime/SBR.md

 ## 8.7 Review of Enterprise RA or Technically Constrained Subordinate CA

-The CA SHALL ensure the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA are in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.
+The CA SHALL ensure the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA are in compliance with these Requirements and the relevant CP and/or CPS.

 The CA SHALL internally audit the compliance of Enterprise RAs or Technically Constrained Subordinate CAs with these Requirements on an annual basis.